-Types of Livestock Accidents That Minner Vines Moncus Injury Lawyers Handles
+Types of Livestock Accidents That Minner Vines Injury Lawyers, PLLC Handles

-The Lexington livestock accident attorneys of Minner Vines Moncus Injury Lawyers have seen many different types of livestock accidents.
+The Lexington livestock accident attorneys of Minner Vines Injury Lawyers, PLLC have seen many different types of livestock accidents.
 No accident is too tough for our experienced attorneys to handle.
 Know that our team is dedicated to helping you obtain the compensation you deserve to begin the healing process.

-The Minner Vines Moncus Injury Lawyers personal injury attorneys handle livestock accidents that include:
+The Minner Vines Injury Lawyers, PLLC personal injury attorneys handle livestock accidents that include:

 - Charging cattle.